devproca/sql-dev-day/README.md

 explain select * from person where person_id = 1;
 ```

 Note that the database engine will use an *index scan* on the food query, using the unique index on the food_id column.
-Because the person table does NOT have any indexes, a *sequential scan* or *full table scan* is required to execute the person query.
+Because the person table **does not** have any indexes, a *sequential scan* or *full table scan* is required to execute the person query.
 In a table with only a few rows, you won't notice a performance impact of a full table scan; however, you would notice an impact if the person table had 20 million rows.
 Throughout this dev day, feel free to run explain plans on your queries to assess the performance of your queries.

 ## Exercise 1f